eosfrontier/random-names/README.md

 # random-names
-Simple API for getting random names with a GET call
+Simple API for getting random names with a GET call.

+setup:
+``npm install``

+run:
+``npm start``

+Runs on port 3737

+Answers to GET calls on the route '/names', with regular query params.
+Such as '/names?amount=5&faction=ekanesh'